Priscille2002/praxtion-tracker/README.md

  -  Refresh the page to confirm that changes are preserved.

-9. What I Would Improve With More Time
+10. What I Would Improve With More Time

-If this project evolved into a more complete compliance solution, I would consider adding:

-* file uploads for evidence instead of text-only references;
-* export to CSV or PDF for reporting purposes;
-* search functionality for larger assessments;
-* audit trails showing who made changes, what changed, and when;
-* authentication and role-based access control;
-* review and approval workflows for evidence validation;
-* unit and integration tests;
-* backend persistence using a database;
-* support for multiple users;
-* accessibility improvements.
+If this project evolved into a more complete compliance solution, I would look at adding real file uploads for evidence instead of text references, a PDF export option for client reporting, search functionality for larger control sets, an audit trail showing who changed what and when, authentication with role-based access control, and backend persistence with a proper database.
+I would also add integration tests alongside the unit tests already in place, and spend more time on accessibility.

 I think these additions would make the tool more suitable for real-world compliance environments.

-10. Time Spent
+11. Time Spent

-I spent approximately 10–12 hours on this project.
-A significant portion of that time went into understanding the requirements, revisiting React concepts, refining the implementation, testing the application, and documenting my decisions.
-I also spent time simplifying the code so that I could confidently explain the implementation and the reasoning behind my choices.
+I spent around 10 to 12 hours on this project overall.
+That includes the time I spent reading through the requirements, building the application step by step, testing it manually, and writing this documentation.
+I worked with an AI tool throughout the process, which is reflected in the section below.

-11. Use of AI Tools
+12. Use of AI Tools

 I used AI tools (Claude Anthropic, ChatGPT) selectively during this assessment to brainstorm ideas, review approaches, and challenge some design decisions.
 The final implementation was manually reviewed, adapted, tested, and simplified where appropriate.
 I also made sure that I understood the resulting code and could explain the reasoning behind the choices and trade-offs involved throughout the project.